syed0059/TicTag-Backend-Test/README.md

 As part of the development, a few assumptions were made:
 - Product names are unique
 - The sender's unique username and role are sent with each request body for role-based authentication
+- Retrieval of claim by ID is not necessary
+- Each claim can be uniquely identified just by its owner's ID and the corresponding product's ID

 ## Developed using
 - NestJS